yagoferrer/map-tools/README.md

 ## gmplus.js 0.1.0 [![Build Status](https://travis-ci.org/yagoferrer/gmplus.svg?branch=master)](https://travis-ci.org/yagoferrer/gmplus)

+This page reflects the **latest** documentation from the `master` branch.
+Please use this documentation page as a reference for: [release 0.1.0](https://github.com/yagoferrer/gmplus/tree/0.1.0)

 Google Maps Plus:
 - Less Code: The [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference) is of considerable size, you'll be writing way **less** code.
 - More Fun: Add Marker animations, use handlebars style like variables, lots of helper functions.